 Once in your vehicle you will exit the lot to the right.
 Travel over a bridge and turn left onto 95 South / Canton Providence, RI.
 Follow sign for 95 South / Providence, RI.
 After approximately 12 miles from leaving Riverside you will see a sign stating "95 South / Providence, RI 1⁄2 mile", at this point stay right.
 Turn onto 95 South, again the sign will read Providence, RI.
-After about 7 miles take exit 19, Rte 1 Foxboro, travel for 6.7 miles to traffic light at intersection of Route 1 and Thurston Street (Red Rooster bar/restaurant on right corner) turn left onto Thurston Street, which becomes West Street when you cross the town line.
+After about 7 miles take exit 19, Rte 1 Foxboro, travel for 6.7 miles to traffic light at intersection of Route 1 and Thurston Street (Red Rooster bar/restaurant on right corner, Mobil station on left side of Route 1) turn left onto Thurston Street, which becomes West Street when you cross the town line.
 Normandy Farms is 1.5 miles up on the right from where you turned off of Route 1.